PgBiel/elembic/src/element.typ

   prefix: "",
   typecheck: true,
   allow-unknown-fields: false,
+  synthesize: none,
+  contextual: auto,
 ) = {
-  assert(type(display) == function, message: "element: please specify a show rule in 'display:' to determine how your element is displayed.") assert(type(fields) == array, message: "element: please specify an array of fields, creating each field with the 'field' function.") assert(type(prefix) == str, message: "element: the prefix must be a string.") assert(type(typecheck) == bool, message: "element: the 'typecheck' argument must be a boolean (true to enable typechecking, false to disable).") assert(type(allow-unknown-fields) == bool, message: "element: the 'allow-unknown-fields' argument must be a boolean.")
+  assert(type(display) == function, message: "element: please specify a show rule in 'display:' to determine how your element is displayed.") assert(type(fields) == array, message: "element: please specify an array of fields, creating each field with the 'field' function.") assert(type(prefix) == str, message: "element: the prefix must be a string.") assert(type(typecheck) == bool, message: "element: the 'typecheck' argument must be a boolean (true to enable typechecking, false to disable).") assert(type(allow-unknown-fields) == bool, message: "element: the 'allow-unknown-fields' argument must be a boolean.") assert(synthesize == none or type(synthesize) == function, message: "element: 'synthesize' must be 'none' or a function element fields => element fields.") assert(contextual == auto or type(contextual) == bool, message: "element: 'contextual' must be 'auto' (true if using a contextual feature) or a boolean (true to wrap the output in a 'context { ... }', false to not).")

+  if contextual == auto {
+    // Provide separate context for synthesize.
+    contextual = synthesize != none
+  }

   let eid = base.unique-id(prefix, name)
   let lbl-show = label(lbl-show-head + eid)